3ZadeSSG/Genetic-Algorithm/README.md

  and at least 10% should occur on television.
  The weekely advt. budget is $18200, how many advts. should be run in each 3 types of media to meximize the total audience.

+2. Construct a Genetic Algorithm based approach to solve TSP (Travelling Salesman Problem).

 # Input Case for TSP
-  In program's Graph input is hard coded  into the class constructor.
+  In program's Graph input is hard coded into the class constructor for testing.
 Here's a 17 city input for the TSP

                        0 633 257  91 412 150  80 134 259 505 353 324  70 211 268 246 121
                    633   0 390 661 227 488 572 530 555 289 282 638 567 466 420 745 518